niieli/NikoArchipelagoMod/README.md

 ## Planned features

+- Change access to Gary's Garden
 - MORE INSANITY?!?!
-- Better connect UI *not sure how*